 In 2020, the site was remediated by constructing earth fill toe berms on both sides of the highway.
 Fill was placed on the embankment sideslopes to flatten the slopes and the ditches were regraded to improve drainage along the site.
 Existing approach culverts at the north end of the site were removed and replaced with new culverts.
 The site was then finished with an ACP overlay.
-Based on the 2021 inspection the repairs seem to be performing well with no noted instability occurring.
+Based on the 2021 and 2023 inspections the repairs seem to be performing well with no noted instability occurring.
+The cracks that have appeared could be related to settlement of fills placed during construction or small movements that can occur before the toe berms begin to resist the slide.